OneCrispyDuck/Java-Application-Development-Learning-Journey/README.md

 - Portfolio: [Your Portfolio Website]

 ## 📝 License
-This project is created as part of the Software Engineering course (COMP-S312F) at Hong Kong Metropolitan University.
+This project is created as part of the Java Application Development course (COMP-S312F) at Hong Kong Metropolitan University.
 All rights and usage are governed by the university's academic policies.